The World Through Vladimir Putin’s Eyes

 But when your economy is more than 50% reliant on oil, it’s almost impossible to stop corruption or to transition off of resources.
 Resource economies are corrupt, period, because whoever has control of the resources makes so much more money than everyone else, and people will do anything to get near the money spigot, while those who do control it can buy anyone they want.

 In this resource economies are similar to financialized ones.
 In both cases, there is a money spigot, and you are either attached to it, or you aren’t.
 If you are, life is great.
 If you aren’t, well, not so much.

 So, if there is a money-spigot, do you want it controlled by oligarchs, or by government?
 Which devil is worse?
-The Russian answer, Putin’s answer, is oligarchs.
-Right now the West’s answer is government.
+The Russian answer, Putin’s answer, is government.
+Right now the West’s answer is oligarchs.